 Secret Service director Kimberly Cheatle addresses controversies, challenges facing the agency

-In her first network television interview since becoming director of the Secret Service eight months ago, Kimberly Cheatle addressed a slew of controversies and challenges the agency is facing — including recruitment and what she says is the need for a suitable place for training.
+In her first network television interview since becoming director of the Secret Service eight months ago, Kimberly Cheatle addressed controversies and challenges the agency is facing — including recruitment and what she says is the need for a suitable place for training.

 Cheatle argues that a White House replica is needed for proper training.